Amy Dalrymple is a Forum News Service reporter stationed in the Oil Patch. She can be reached at email@example.com or (701) 580-6890.

 - Member for

-BISMARCK – North Dakota oil production fell 2.5 percent in December to 1.15 million barrels per day, according to preliminary numbers released Wednesday.
-The Department of Mineral Resources said low...
+WILLISTON, N.D. - North Dakota oil production fell about 1 percent in March to an average of 1.1 million barrels per day, the Department of Mineral Resources said Thursday.
+Average...

 WILLISTON, N.D. — The Bakken oil and gas field emits 275,000 tons of methane each year, says a new study.
 The results of the study published Wednesday in the Journal of Geophysical Research: Atmospheres found that the Bakken is leaking a lot of methane, but less than some satellites have reported.